Ihor Stakhiv

-Ihor Olehovych Stakhiv (Ігор Олегович Стахів, born 30 July 1999 in Lviv, Ukraine) is a Ukrainian luger.
+Ihor Olehovych Stakhiv (Ігор Олегович Стахів, born 30 July 1999 in Lviv, Ukraine) is a Ukrainian retired luger.

 Career

 Stakhiv started his sporting career as a singles rider.
 At the 2016 Winter Youth Olympics in Lillehammer, Norway, he finished 13th in the boys' singles competition.
 He was also 7th in team relay (together with Smaha, Lysetskyy, and Levkovych).

 Stakhiv's first World Cup season was the 2016-17 season when he competed in Pyeongchang, South Korea.
 He finished 33rd in his first and only singles race at the World Cup.

 Later, he switched to doubles and was teamed with Andrii Lysetskyi.
 Their first World Cup race was during the 2018-19 season in Igls, Austria, where they finished 20th.
 As of February 2022, Stakhiv's best World Cup finish was 10th in the 2019-20 season in Winterberg, Germany.

 In 2022, Stakhiv was nominated for his first Winter Games in Beijing, where they placed 15th.
+He retired from competitive sports after the season.